 Remember that module completion threshold?
 Well, you can use that to control which modules make it into your output files.
 If you provide the

---only-complete flag, then any module-related output files will only include modules that have a completeness score at or above the module completion threshold.
+--only-complete flag, then any module-related output files will only include modules that have a completeness score (either pathwise or stepwise) at or above the module completion threshold.
 (This doesn’t affect enzyme-related outputs, for obvious reasons.)

 Here is an example of using this flag with long-format output (which is the default, as described above, but we are asking for it explicitly here just to be clear):